diddy-boy/Remote-Linux-Manager/README.md

 Detailed Project Functionality
 The Remote Linux Manager is a secure, multi-threaded GUI application designed for the mass administration of Linux PCs over SSH.

+“Designed for Linux tinkerers and homelabbers who think Ansible is overkill.”

 Centralized PC Management
 Storage: Stores the hostname (or IP), username, and password for multiple remote PCs in a local SQLite database (pc_manager.db).
 Security: Passwords are not stored in plaintext; they are secured using Fernet symmetric encryption.
 A unique key (.secret.key) is generated and used to encrypt/decrypt credentials.